saylordotorg/course_polsc302/Unit04.md

+---
+layout: default
+title: "POLSC302: Contemporary Political Thought"
+course_description: "An introductory survey of major political theory from the 18th century to the present.
+Themes include governance, property ownership and redistribution, free enterprise, individual liberty, justice, and responsibility for the common welfare."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Anarchism, Marxism, and the Rise of Labor Movements** <span id="4"></span>
 *This unit examines the revolutionary ideas of anarchism, Marxism, and